Fort Yellowstone, Wyoming – Preserving the First National Park

 The old bachelors' quarters at Fort Yellowstone now serves as a visitor's center.

-In 1909, Scottish masons began constructing sandstone buildings in the park, including the Bachelor Officers’ Quarters, which now serves as the Albright Visitor Center; two-troop barracks for 200 men, which now serves as the administration building; and later, the Chapel, the last of the structures to be built in 1913.
-Before its completion, religious services were held in the troop mess hall, the post exchange, or in a private residence.
-The chapel continues to serve the community today.
+In 1909, Scottish masons began constructing sandstone buildings in the park, including the Bachelor Officers’ Quarters, which now serves as the Albright Visitor Center; two-troop barracks for 200 men, which now serves as the administration building; and, later, the Chapel, the last of the structures to be built in 1913.
+Before its completion, religious services were held in the troop mess hall, the post exchange, or a private residence.
+The Chapel continues to serve the community today.
 These buildings were built of native sandstone from a local quarry between the Gardner River and the Mammoth Campground.

 Ranger in front of one of the backcountry cabins.